 Population supplied that meets Bacteria or Protozoa guidelines

-In the last fours, Council has not met its level of service targets for protozoa compliance with national standards.
-In 2020, Council did achieve the bacterial compliance standard target, but has not met it for the last three years.
-Note monitoring requirements, rules and reporting requirements have since changed since Taumata Arowai became the national regulator, replacing the previous standards.
+In the last four years, the Council has not met its level of service targets for protozoa compliance with national standards.
+In 2020, the Council did achieve the bacterial compliance standard target but has not met it for the last three years.
+Note monitoring requirements, rules and reporting requirements have changed since Taumata Arowai became the national regulator, replacing the previous standards.

 Negative Result